 But for us, the key is paying the owners the profits earned.
 Notice up in my four major groups of accounts found in the equity section I mention the fourth group is ‘Payments to Owners’.
 The other three accounts customarily have credit balances which means that in the earnings section it is a carryover from the income statement.
 We want Sales that are basically credits to exceed cost of sales and expenses both of which are debit oriented.
 If sales is greater than total costs than the business generates a profit which is a credit balance.
 This is reported on the balance sheet in the equity section.
 The current year information is reported via Current Earnings.
 See Lesson 9 for a more comprehensive review of this accounting relationship.

-So basically the first three groups are credit driven.
+The first three groups are credit driven.
 The payments are the exact opposite – debits.
 Payments to owners are a good thing.
-Therefore debits in the equity section are also a good thing provided they are payments to owners!
+Therefore, debits in the equity section are also a good thing provided they are payments to owners!

 By the way, the entry looks like this and is recorded in the Equity Journal or Disbursements Journal: